atharvagrwal/atharvagrwal/README.md

 ## About Me

-I'm a Computer Science student at OTH Regensburg with a strong interest in software engineering, AI-driven systems, and high-performance computing.
+I'm a Computer Science student with a strong interest in software engineering, AI-driven systems, and high-performance computing.

 I enjoy building structured backend systems, full-stack web applications, and working on performance-oriented projects.
 From developing a full-stack blogging platform to implementing GPU-based parallel computing solutions, I’m always motivated to understand how systems work under the hood.